MacGuffin-Underscore/DelugeScreenPio/README.md

 - 7 segment decoding is broken, I haven't sat down to actually figure it out properly
 - Could be way more efficient with re-drawing static displays, but it's good for now
 - Some dead code needs removal
+- Idle screen for 7seg refuses to return after being updated once

 ## Planned Features
-- 7 Segment display support
 - Encoder MIDI CC support
-- Static screens for the unused display
 - Battery indicator

 If you have ideas, please suggest away!